Zombie Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

 Dark Rum: This is a type of rum made with molasses or sugarcane juice, spices, and alcohol that has been barrel aged for a long period of time.
-We used Largo Bay 151 Gold Rum because it has a strong and rich rum flavor with notes of tropical fruit.
-For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the dark rum.
+I used Largo Bay 151 Gold Rum.

 White Rum: This is a type of rum made with molasses or sugar cane juice and alcohol that is filtered and bottled right away without the aging process.
-We used Havana Club 3 Year Old Rum because it has a crisp rum flavor with notes of lime, marzipan, allspice, ground ginger, and oak.
-For a mocktail version of this drink, try Lyre’s Non-Alcoholic White Cane Spirit in place of the white rum.
+I used Havana Club 3 Year Old Rum.

 151 Proof Rum: This is a type of rum made with sugarcane, spices, and water that has been barrel aged for the longest period of time of any rum.
-We used Gosling’s Black Seal 151 Proof Rum because it a has a rich rum flavor.
-For a mocktail version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the rum.
+I used Gosling’s Black Seal 151 Proof Rum.

 Don’s Mix: This is a sweetener made with grapefruit juice, cinnamon sticks, and sugar.